Prince-Singh-Dev/CineScopes/README.md

 ![Image](https://github.com/user-attachments/assets/89e1349c-8d74-41ce-bd47-92cce448083a)

 📝 License
-This project is licensed under the MIT License — feel free to use and improve it.
+This project is licensed under the MIT License — feel free to use and improve it..